 Find Out if You Need Endodontic Treatment

 If your tooth has become internally infected, then endodontic treatment may be the best way to save it from having to be extracted.
-To learn more, schedule an appointment by calling Cosmetic & Implant Dentistry of Kansas City, MO, today at 816-897-4288.
+To learn more, schedule an appointment by calling Cosmetic & Implant Dentistry of Kansas City, today at 816-897-4288.